khulnasoft-lab/khulnasoft-ui/doc/css.md

 @import '@gitlab/ui/src/scss/gitlab_ui';
 ```

-In addition to component styling and utility classes, this provides various functions, variables
+In addition to component styling, this provides various functions, variables and mixins.
-and mixins.

 ### Overriding variables

-Variables are imported as part of the [base SCSS file](#Usage-with-a-SCSS-preprocessor).
+Variables are imported as part of the [base SCSS file](#usage-with-a-scss-preprocessor).

 To use a variable without including GitLab UI components’ styles, import the variable file and its
 functions directly: